How to Choose the Right Size Dog Kennel and Run

 - Take special care with your kennel flooring.
 Make sure it is comfortable to sit or lie on, and that it is kept clean and dry.

 - Clean your dog kennel and run often.
 A dirty dog pen is unhygienic for both dog and humans alike.
-I would recommend a daily cleaning, and then a more thorough weekly cleaning on the weekend for example.
+I would recommend a daily cleaning, and then a more thorough weekly cleaning on the weekend.

 - If you live in an area of extreme temperatures, either heat or cold, you may want to consider insulating your dog kennel.